Break Bulk and Project Cargo

-While many ports and terminals in the developed world are geared up to support the discharge of larger and heavier project cargo units, West Africa's ports on occasion require additional planning and consideration before project cargo can be discharged.
-As a result, we offer strong commercial and operational support to operators doing business in the region, specifically:
+While many ports and terminals in the developed world are geared to support the discharge of larger and heavier project cargo units, ports in South and West Africa often require additional planning and consideration before project cargo can be discharged.
+We offer enhanced operational support to operators doing business in the region, specifically:

-- Supply of accurate and reliable port information for heavy lift/semi sub vessels requiring safe and deep locations for float-off and discharge
+- Accurate port information for all types of specialised vessels including semi-submersible safe locations for float-off and discharge

 - Liaison with carrier or charterer's port captains for advance planning of vessel operations